AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48857-unable-to-save-changes-after-editing-with-pagebuilder.md

 ---
 title: "ACSD-48857: Unable to save changes after editing with [!DNL Page Builder]"
-description: Apply the ACSD-48857 patch to fix the Adobe Commerce issue where the user is unable to save changes after editing with [!UICONTROL Page Builder].
+description: Apply the ACSD-48857 patch to fix the Adobe Commerce issue where the user is unable to save changes after editing with [!DNL Page Builder].
 ---
 # ACSD-48857: Unable to save changes after editing with [!UICONTROL Page Builder]